LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 The registry pre-packages all [FHIR Definitions from the specification](https://www.hl7.org/fhir/R4/downloads.html) and uses a Java ServiceLoader to discover additional registry resource providers on the classpath.

-The server consults this registry for
+The server consults this registry for:
 * StructureDefinition, ValueSet, and CodeSystem resources for resource validation.
 * SearchParameter and CompartmentDefinition resources for search.
 * ValueSet and CodeSystem resources for terminology operations.